-From the vantage point at the top of Red Mountain, visitors to Vulcan Park and Museum can see the city of Birmingham which sits in the valley below.
+From the vantage point at the top of Red Mountain, visitors to Vulcan Park in Birmingham can see the city which sits in the valley below.

-The museum takes guests through Birmingham’s economic collapse during the Depression and the civil unrest of the 1960s.
 The “Birmingham Today” exhibit shares the city’s rebirth in new areas of business: banking, medical research and education.
-Walls of windows offer guests a great (wind-free) view of Birmingham today.
+Walls of windows offer guests a great (wind-free) view of the modern, vibrant city of Birmingham today.

 Plan your visit to Vulcan Park in Birmingham

 To plan your visit to the Vulcan statue, visit the park’s website.